Fossiliferous limestone

-Fossiliferous limestone is any type of limestone, made mostly of calcium carbonate (CaCO3) in the form of the minerals calcite or aragonite, that contains an abundance of fossils or fossil traces.
+Fossiliferous limestone is a type of limestone that contains noticeable quantities of fossils or fossil traces.
+If a particular type of fossil dominates, a more specialized term can be used as in "Crinoidal", "Coralline", "Conchoidal" limestone.
+If seashells, shell fragments, and shell sand form a significant part of the rock, a term "shell limestone" is used.

 The fossils in these rocks may be of macroscopic or microscopic size.
 The sort of macroscopic fossils often include crinoid stems, brachiopods, gastropods, and other hard shelled mollusk remains.

 In some cases, microfossils such as siliceous diatom shells in deposition may convert over time to opal and chert, providing the only inferred evidence of bioactivity preserved in limestone.

-Fossiliferous limestone is termed biosparite limestone under the Folk classification of sedimentary rocks.
+Fossiliferous limestone is termed biosparite under the Folk classification of sedimentary rocks.

 Lagerstätte are a class of fossil bearing rocks that includes fossiliferous limestone.